Friday, December 25, 2015

 Preparation

-Cut the cabbage into very fine strips.
-Put in a bowl and put a plate or something similar on top to compress the sliced cabbage.
-Keep under pressure for 3 to 4 hours.
+Cut the red cabbage into very fine strips, weigh them down in a bowl with a plate or something similar and let them steep under pressure for 3 to 4 hours.

-Wash the apple, remove seeds and cut into thin slices.
-Peel the clementines, split into slices and cut into halves.
+Wash the apple, core it and cut it into thin slices.
+Peel the clementines, divide them into individual wedges and halve them.

-Season with olive oil, balsamic vinegar and salt and pepper, ...
+Season with the olive oil, balsamic vinegar and a little salt and pepper...

-Mix thoroughly and let it stand for at least 1 hour.
+...mix thoroughly and let it steep for at least 1 hour.

-Serve the salad as appetizer or side dish.
+Then serve the finished salad as an appetizer or side dish.

 Friday, December 18, 2015